ARIA-Funded-TREND/HMS/README.md

 Single-layer Co4 vs. standard attention-only Vision Transformer (ViT) (Dosovitskiy, 2020) trained on Mini-ImageNet for 30 epochs.
 Visualization of the complete attention distribution over _N_ input tokens, showing more scattered attention and less selective localization in the ViT.
 In contrast, Co4 shows more centered, context-aware activation patterns.
 Notably, no top-k pooling was applied.

 ![Comparison](./assets/bird.png)
 _Top-k_ pooling: Results of _top-k_ token selection in the standard Transformer are shown in the ablation study (Table 4 of the paper), where reducing the number of generated tokens via the _top-k_ feature leads to significant improved performance (faster learning) in Co4, whereas applying the same _top-k_ feature approach in attention-only Vision Transformer (ViT) reduces performance.
 This is early training comparison between an ViT _(Dosovitskiy, 2020)_ trained from scratch, and a Co<sup>4</sup> machine endowed with intrinsic higher mental states that pre-select relevant information before attention is applied.
 The task is to identify a bird from the Mini-ImageNet dataset.
 In the ViT model, the brightness indicates regions highlighted after applying attention.
 In contrast, Co<sup>4</sup> highlights important regions _(top k latent tokens)_ using internally generated awake imaginative  states _before_ attention is applied.
-Co<sup>4</sup> exhibits earlier and sharper activation over the semantically relevant object (bird), indicating more coherent internal inference. **It is worth noting that there is minimal gain from increasing the number of layers, as Co4 reaches a ceiling effect very early in training (see Figure 4).**
+Co<sup>4</sup> exhibits earlier and sharper activation over the semantically relevant object (bird), indicating more coherent internal inference.
+Co⁴ learns faster early, but scaling behavior is still being explored.
+These results raise questions about the necessity of attention and latent pooling, suggesting a natural convergence toward O(N) complexity.}

 ## Reinforcement Learning
 ### 🎥 Demo